·

 6#.
 Cascading Teardrop Arrangements

 Fluid, organic shapes inspired by water droplets create a calming and artistic flow across a bedroom or bathroom wall.
-These mirrors break away from traditional squares and circles to offer something truly unique and sculptural.
+These mirrors break away from rigid traditional squares and circles to offer something truly unique and sculptural.

 7#.
 Industrial Crittall-Style Grids